Upperclass Residential Learning Communities

 All rising sophomores are eligible to apply to live in a sophomore RLC, regardless of whether you have lived in an RLC as a first-year student.
 To apply to participate in a sophomore RLC for the 2020-2021 academic year, students must:

-- Complete and submit the Sophomore RLC Application by 11:59pm on February 11, 2018 via RoyalSync.
-The application will be linked here once it goes live (in late January).
+- Complete and submit the Sophomore RLC Application by 4:00 pm on February 10, 2020 via RoyalSync.
+CLICK HERE TO APPLY!

 - Not all students who apply may be accepted into the community.